Cold vacuum-sealing Containers - Easily and Cheaply

 Wine keeps noticeably longer in an air extracted bottle.
-It may also retain the goodness of freshly made juice for longer by preventing
+The vacuum may also retain the goodness of freshly made juice for longer by preventing oxidation.

-oxidation.
-A very simple to make adapter can extend the range of this pump to be used on jars in the same way that the pump-n-seal
+A very simple to make adapter can extend the range of this pump to be used on jars in the same way that the Pump-N-Seal pump is used.

-This pump is available in a number of countries and the basic kit would retail for approximately £10 in the UK or $10 in the US (links to amazon below), and can also typically be found in cookery shops and wine supply shops.
+This pump is available in a number of countries and the basic kit would retail for approximately £10-20 in the UK or $10-20 in the US, and can also typically be found in cookery shops and wine supply shops.
 Valves can be bought separately.
 The small investment would soon be recouped in reduced spoilage, and the ability to buy some suitable foods in larger packs or bulk.